Neuropharmacology & Neurotherapeutics

 A barrier to the development of therapies for Niemann-pick type C1 (NPC1) disease is the lack of outcome measures for clinical trials.
 NINDS-funded researchers will test if a cholesterol oxidation byproduct (“oxysterol”) is a biomarker that can be used to evaluate therapies as well as screen newborns for NPC1 disease.

 NINDS-funded research on gangliosidosis is expanding the use of gene therapy delivered using an adeno-associated virus (AAV) to a larger area of the brain using an animal model of Tay-Sachs and Sandhoff diseases.
 A related project will study the effectiveness of whole-body AAV therapy in treating the disease.

-In addition to NINDS, other NIH Institutes and Centers conduct and support research on lipid storage disorders, including the National Institute on Aging, National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the National Heart, Lung, and Blood Institute, and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+In addition to NINDS, other NIH Institutes and Centers conduct and support research on lipid storage diseases, including the National Institute on Aging (NIA), National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the National Heart, Lung, and Blood Institute (NHLBI), and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).

-Where can I get more information?
+Where can I find more information on lipid storage diseases?

-Information also is available from the following organizations:
+Information is available from the following organizations:

-Ara Parseghian Medical Research Foundation [For Niemann-Pick Type C Disease]
+Ara Parseghian Medical Research Foundation (for Niemann-Pick Type C Disease)

 Children's Gaucher Research Fund